 Paragraph 14.2(2)(k) requires registered firms to inform their clients of their obligation to make suitability determinations (subject to the exception in subsection 14.2(7)).
-Paragraph 14.2(2)(I) requires registrants firms to provide their clients with a copy of their KYC information.
-Since firms have an ongoing obligation under subsection 13.2(4.1) to update KYC information, this means that a firm must provide a client with the KYC information it has collected at the time of account opening.
-We would expect registered firms to also provide, and also whenever it has collected updated information.
-In order that this information will help a client to understand their relationship with the registrant, consistent with the principle in subsection 14.2(1), we expect this disclosure to include a description to the client of the various terms (such as "risk profile" and "investment time horizon") which make up the KYC information, and explain how this information will be used in assessing the client's financial situation, investment objectives, investment knowledge and risk tolerance in determining investment suitability. that it will be used in making suitability determinations for the client.
+Paragraph 14.2(2)(I) requires firms to provide clients with a copy of their KYC information.
+Since firms have an ongoing obligation under subsection 13.2(4.1) to update KYC information, this means that a firm must provide a client with the KYC information it has collected at the time of account opening, and also whenever it has collected updated information.
+In order that this information will help a client to understand their relationship with the registrant, consistent with the principle in subsection 14.2(1), we expect this disclosure to include a description of the various terms (such as "risk profile" and "investment time horizon") which make up the KYC information, and explain that it will be used in making suitability determinations for the client.
 The obligation in subsection 14.2(1) is ongoing, so if KYC information is updated, it must also be provided to the client.